starlqghts/spoofie/README.md

 folium
 pydantic

-Connect Your iPhone
+📱 Connect Your iPhone

+Before starting the application:

-Connect your iPhone to your computer using a USB cable.
+Connect your iPhone to your computer using USB.

 Unlock your iPhone.

-Tap Trust when prompted.
+If prompted, select Trust This Computer.

-Make sure Developer Mode is enabled:
+Make sure Developer Mode is enabled.

-Settings → Privacy & Security → Developer Mode
+On Windows, ensure the required Apple device drivers/software are installed.

+Your computer should be able to communicate with the connected iPhone before continuing.

-Running the Application
+🚀 Running spoofie
-1. Start the Local Server
+Start the Server

 From the project directory, run:

 python app.py

-The application should start a local web server.

-2. Open the Web Interface

-Open a web browser on your computer and navigate to:
+Once the server starts, open your browser and visit:

 http://127.0.0.1:8000

-An interactive map should load in your browser.
+🗺️ Using the Map

+Once the web interface loads:

+┌──────────────────────────────────────┐
+│                                      │
+│              🗺️ MAP                  │
+│                                      │
-3. Select a Location
+│          📍 Select Location          │
+│                                      │
+│                                      │
+└──────────────────────────────────────┘

+Open the local web interface.

+Navigate around the map.

+Select your desired location.

-Use the interactive map to select a location.
-The application will use the selected latitude and longitude for the connected iPhone.
+The application uses the selected coordinates for the connected device.

-Note: Keep your iPhone connected to the computer via USB while using the application.
+Keep the iPhone connected via USB while using the application.

-Troubleshooting
+🔧 Troubleshooting
-iPhone is not detected
+📱 iPhone isn't detected

-Make sure:
+Check the following:

-Your iPhone is unlocked.
+iPhone is unlocked.

-The USB cable supports data transfer.
+USB cable supports data transfer.

-You selected Trust This Computer on the iPhone.
+Trust This Computer was accepted.

 Developer Mode is enabled.

-Apple Devices/iTunes is installed on Windows when required.
+Required Apple device software/drivers are installed.

+Try disconnecting and reconnecting the iPhone.

-The web interface doesn't load
+🌐 Web interface won't load

-Verify that the server is running:
+Make sure the application is running:

 python app.py

-Then open:
+Then visit:

 http://127.0.0.1:8000

-If port 8000 is already in use, stop the other application using it or configure your app to use a different port.
+If port 8000 is already being used by another application, configure the server to use another available port.

-Usage

-Once the application is running:

-Connect your iPhone via USB.
+🐍 Python dependency errors

+Try upgrading pip before installing the requirements:

+python -m pip install --upgrade pip

+Then:

+pip install -r requirements.txt

+🛠️ Tech Stack

-Start the Python server.
+🐍 Python

-Open the local web interface.

-Select a location on the map.

-The application will attempt to send the selected coordinates to the connected device.
+⚡ FastAPI

+🗺️ Folium

+📱 pymobiledevice3

+🌐 Leaflet

+🔌 Apple DVT developer protocols

+🔄 Basic Workflow
+        ┌───────────────┐
+        │   🖥️ Computer  │
+        └───────┬───────┘
+                │
+                │ USB
+                ▼
+        ┌───────────────┐
+        │   📱 iPhone   │
+        └───────────────┘

+                ▲
+                │
+                │ Coordinates
+                │
+        ┌───────┴───────┐
+        │  🗺️ Web Map   │
+        │    :8000      │
+        └───────────────┘

-Disclaimer
+⚠️ Disclaimer

-This project is intended for development, testing, and educational purposes.
-Location spoofing may affect location-based applications and services in unexpected ways.
+spoofie is provided for development, testing, and educational purposes.

+Use the software only with devices you own or have explicit permission to modify.
+Location spoofing can affect location-dependent applications and services and may violate the terms of some services.

+The authors are not responsible for misuse of this software or for any consequences resulting from its use.

+⭐ Contributing

+Contributions, bug reports, and improvements are welcome.

+If you'd like to contribute:

+git checkout -b feature/my-feature

+Make your changes, test them, and submit a pull request.

+📄 License

+Add your preferred license here, for example:

+MIT License

+See LICENSE for details.